OpenSlides/OpenSlides/INSTALL.md

     $ docker-compose down

-To remove the database you have to remove the content of the `db-data` directory.
+To remove also the database run:

+    $ docker-compose down --volumes